 The Best Royal & Historical Dramas to Watch Right Now

-From The Crown to Tony McNamara’s The Great, there’s no denying us Brits love indulging in a right royal and historic drama.
+From season four of The Crown to Tony McNamara’s The Great, there’s no denying us Brits love indulging in a right royal and historic drama.

 The Best Royal & Historical Dramas to Watch Right Now